 Of course, I should have known.
 This afternoon the following email arrived in my inbox.

 It was shortly followed by a second email.

 Well thank you for that British Airways.
 I booked 3 flights with British Airways in the last year.
 These two (which are now both cancelled).
 Unrelated to my coast walk earlier, I also booked a trip to Austria (in order to go walking in the beautiful Alps, I don’t just go to the coast!) and not long after I booked that flight I also got this email.

 So that’s three flights in total I had booked with British Airways in the last year and all three were subsequently either cancelled or significantly changed.
 A poor show, British Airways and I guess after my experience going to Austria I should have known better than to entrust my travel plans again with our so called “flag carrier”.
 They clearly don’t bother to finalise their schedule before they start taking bookings for flights.
 Of course if I had made the booking myself and then subsequently decided I wanted to change to a later flight, I’d have to pay an admin fee.
 If British Airways want to change it, can I charge them an admin fee?
 Well of course, we all know the answer to that!

 Along with the hacking incident British Airways had earlier this year, I’ve had enough of them.
 They cannot be trusted.
 I can only presume their pilots don’t like working mornings.
 I cancelled my flights with them and got a full refund (with no admin charge, because the change was as a result of British Airways).
 I booked again with EasyJet, as I should have done in the first place.
 And frankly when you look at these prices, it’s not hard to see why!

-It’s a very long time indeed since I’ve seen an airline selling tickets for less than £5 (and this is in July).
+It’s a very long time indeed since I’ve seen an airline selling tickets for less than £5.